mido3ds/ode-solver-chip/sfud.md

 ## Solver Job and sub_modules:

 * On a large scale it receives `U_h` from interpolator, gives it another `h` to compute `U_hnew` at, then computes `X_h` and decides to stop and flush output to I/O or continue.
-* At the begining it receives its data from I/O such as N,M,err,h...etc.
+* At the begining it receives its data from I/O such as N, M, err, h... etc.
 * `FPU` helps knowing mode and fp.
 * `Arithmetic Solver` where the absolute mathemetical operations reley.
-* `Error Unit` to detect any error in sizes, h, numbers...etc.
+* `Error Unit` to detect any error in sizes, h, numbers... etc.
-* `Next Step Unit` helps create the upcoming `h_new` so that when solver is busy calculating `X_h`, interpolator is calculating `U_hnew`, (more about parallelism here)[### Parallelism in design], this unit represents teh stepper unit, holds the logic of calculating the adaptive `h`, and detects when to stop, in summation it calculates the next `h`, even if it was fixed step.
+* `Next Step Unit` helps create the upcoming `h_new` so that when solver is busy calculating `X_h` , interpolator is calculating `U_hnew` , (more about parallelism here)[### Parallelism in design], this unit represents teh stepper unit, holds the logic of calculating the adaptive `h` , and detects when to stop, in summation it calculates the next `h` , even if it was fixed step.
-* `Counter Unit`, tells you when to calculate more, when to advance to next time (in T_s), and when to stop the whole operations.
+* `Counter Unit` , tells you when to calculate more, when to advance to next time (in T_s), and when to stop the whole operations.

 ### Interpolator